devopswithcloud/GoogleCloudPlatform/V2/IAM/2-gcp_iam_policies.md

 #### Step 1: User Tries to Access GCS without Appropriate Permissions

-- **User**: `siva@gcpbatch22.in`
+- **User**: `akash@gcpbatch22.in`
 - **Project**: A GCP project with the ID `your-project-id`
 - **Resource**: A Google Cloud Storage (GCS) bucket in the project.
-- **Pre-access**: Make sure `siva` has Compute Admin Access only and no other access.
+- **Pre-access**: Make sure `akash` has Compute Admin Access only and no other access.

-**Siva**, who is part of the GCP project `your-project-id`, logs into the GCP Console using his account (`siva@gcpbatch22.in`) and tries to access a GCS bucket in the project.
-However, Siva cannot access the bucket because he hasn’t been assigned any roles that permit GCS access.
+**akash**, who is part of the GCP project `your-project-id`, logs into the GCP Console using his account (`akash@gcpbatch22.in`) and tries to access a GCS bucket in the project.
+However, akash cannot access the bucket because he hasn’t been assigned any roles that permit GCS access.

 #### Step 2: No Access to GCS

-Siva is unable to access the GCS bucket because, by default, he only has the roles and permissions explicitly granted to him.
-In this case, Siva needs a specific role, such as `roles/storage.objectViewer` or `roles/storage.admin`, to interact with GCS.
+akash is unable to access the GCS bucket because, by default, he only has the roles and permissions explicitly granted to him.
+In this case, akash needs a specific role, such as `roles/storage.objectViewer` or `roles/storage.admin`, to interact with GCS.

 #### Step 3: Investigating the Issue

-To understand why Siva cannot access the GCS bucket, we need to check the current IAM policies associated with the project.
-This will allow us to see which roles are assigned to Siva.
+To understand why akash cannot access the GCS bucket, we need to check the current IAM policies associated with the project.
+This will allow us to see which roles are assigned to akash.

 ##### Command to List IAM Policies: